morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 $ vagrant up
 ```

-By default, it will provision the box and launch a three-node Kubernetes cluster.
+By default, it will provision the box and launch a three-node standard Kubernetes cluster.

 ### Host machine